spoike/pico8-workshop/1-getting-started.md

 NOTE: If you'd like to know about short-cut commands and more, read the [manual entry 2.1 Code Editor](https://www.lexaloffle.com/dl/docs/pico-8_manual.html#Code_Editor).

+You'll notice that some of the code "costs" so called tokens.
+You can see the token count at the bottom right in the code editor, a PICO-8 program can max only have 8192 tokens.
+It is enough to write small games in and once you've internalized [how token count works](https://www.lexaloffle.com/dl/docs/pico-8_manual.html#Code_Limits), you'll find [ways to reduce tokens](https://github.com/seleb/PICO-8-Token-Optimizations).
+But for now, you'll most likely won't hit the token cap.
+Left click on the token count to also list char count limit and compression capacity.
+You can also output all that information on the console with the `INFO` command.

 > ## 1.9 Run the program
 >
 > Either with: